Raschka-research-group/coral-cnn/README.md

 - UTKFace: labels 0-39 correspond to ages 21-60
 - AFAD: labels 0-25 correspond to ages 15-40
 - MORPH-2: labels 0-54 correspond to ages 16-70

+In addition, balanced versions of the MORPH-2 and AFAD datasets are available as supplementary material in `./datasets/supplementary/balanced-afad-and-morph/`